 - Project cost.

-The Conservancy will use a Site Selection and Evaluation Checklist, developed in coordination with other external experts, to score the proposed project and then develop a concept plan for the highest scoring projects in that Primary Service Area.
-The concept plan is submitted to the Interagency Review Team for their review and approval.
+The Conservancy will use a Site Selection and Evaluation Checklist, developed in coordination with other external experts, to score the proposed project and then develop a mitigation plan for the highest scoring projects in that Primary Service Area.
+The mitigation plan is submitted to the Interagency Review Team for their review and approval.

 WHO APPROVES OMP PROJECTS?

-The regulatory agencies ultimately approve OMP’s restoration projects.
-Potential projects are proposed by the Conservancy to the regulatory agencies who must approve both the proposed project and the budget before the project can move forward.
+The regulatory agencies ultimately approve the OMP’s restoration projects.
+The Conservancy submits potential projects to the regulatory agencies, who must approve both the proposed mitigation plan and the budget before the project can move forward.
 The regulatory review panel is known as the IRT (Interagency Review Team) and is chaired by the U.S. Army Corps of Engineers (Corps).
-Additional agency representatives on the IRT are from Ohio Environmental Protection Agency (OEPA), U.S. Fish and Wildlife Service (USFWS), U.S. Environmental Protection Agency (USEPA), Ohio Department of Natural Resources (ODNR), and Natural Resource Conservation Service.
+Additional agency representatives on the IRT are from Ohio Environmental Protection Agency (OEPA), U.S. Fish and Wildlife Service (USFWS), U.S. Environmental Protection Agency (USEPA), Ohio Department of Natural Resources (ODNR), and Natural Resource Conservation Service (NRCS).
 The IRT provides regular review and input on the proposed projects.

-Each project site is also public noticed through the Corps and available for public comment for a specific period of time.
+Each project site is also put on public notice through the Corps and is available for public comment for thirty days.
 The Conservancy addresses IRT and public comments in the development of a final project plan.